holohup/zionnet_news_aggregator/README.md

     Currently, the integration tests test the following:
     - **all services are running**
     - after the **digest generation** request is received, everything works and the digest is on its way to the Telegram user
-    - **logging** is active and successfully mapped outside of the containers
+    - **logging** is active and the logs are successfully mapped outside of the containers
     - the **AI generates tags** for the user in a few moments after the registration
     - the **user registration** chain of services (e.g. cannot register the same user twice)

-    If the `secrets/secrets.json` file is valid, the tests should successfully:
+    If the `secrets/secrets.json` file is valid, the tests should pass:
     ![tests passed](https://github.com/holohup/zionnet_news_aggregator/blob/main/img/tests.png?raw=true)